ormaaj/ksh/README.md

 New features for the future release series are developed on the `dev` branch.
 Stable releases are currently based on the `1.0` branch.

+### Supported systems

+KornShell 93u+m is currently known to build and run on:
+* Android/Termux
+* Cygwin
+* DragonFly BSD
+* FreeBSD
+* Haiku
+* illumos distributions (e.g., OmniOS)
+* Linux: all distributions with glibc or musl libc
+* macOS
+* NetBSD
+* OpenBSD
+* QNX Neutrino (6.5.0)
+* Solaris

+Systems that may work, but that we have not been able to test lately, include:
+* AIX
+* HP-UX
+* UnixWare

+KornShell 93u+m supports systems that use the ASCII character set as the lowest common denominator.
+This includes Linux on IBM zSeries, but not z/OS.
+Support for the EBCDIC character set has been removed, as we do not have access to a mainframe with z/OS to test and maintain it.

 ### Prepare

 The build system requires only a basic POSIX-compatible shell, utilities and